ahmadkaouk/file-guardian/merkle-tree/README.md

 A Rust implementation of a Merkle Tree data structure.

-The Merkle Tree struct that can be instantiated with any Hasher type that implements the `Hashe`r trait.
 The Merkle Tree is represented as a binary tree where each leaf node represents a data block and each non-leaf node represents a hash of its children nodes.

 ## Usage